paolofulgoni/DotRange/README.md

 ### Query Operations

-To look at the endpoints of a range, `Interval` exposes the following methods:
+To look at the endpoints of an interval, `Interval` exposes the following methods:

-*   `HasLowerBound()` and `HasUpperBound()`, which check if the range has the specified endpoints, or goes on "through infinity."
+*   `HasLowerBound()` and `HasUpperBound()`, which check if the interval has the specified endpoints, or goes on "through infinity."
 *   `LowerBoundType()` and `UpperBoundType()` return the `BoundType` for the corresponding endpoint, which can be either `Closed` or `Open`.
-If this range does not have the specified endpoint, the method throws an `InvalidOperationException`.
+If this interval does not have the specified endpoint, the method throws an `InvalidOperationException`.
-*   `LowerEndpoint()` and `UpperEndpoint()` return the endpoints on the specified end, or throw an `InvalidOperationException` if the range does not have the specified endpoint.
+*   `LowerEndpoint()` and `UpperEndpoint()` return the endpoints on the specified end, or throw an `InvalidOperationException` if the interval does not have the specified endpoint.
-*   `IsEmpty()` tests if the range is empty, that is, it has the form `[a,a)` or `(a,a]`.
+*   `IsEmpty()` tests if the interval is empty, that is, it has the form `[a,a)` or `(a,a]`.

 ```cs